Bhagavad Gīta Bhāshya and Tātparya

 vedāvināśinaṃ nityaṃ ya enamajamavyayam । kathaṃ sa puruṣaḥ pārtha kaṃ ghātayati hanti kam ॥ 2-21॥

-(O son of Pritha, how can a person who understands the soul to be indestructible, eternal, unborn, and immutable, cause anyone to be killed or kill anyone?)
+O son of Pritha, how can a person who understands this to be indestructible, eternal, unborn, and immutable, cause anyone to be harmed or kill anyone?

 Gīta Bhāshya 2.21